 The pace was tough, Len Cohen decided to leave and Lyndsay Bedogni was not far behind.
 Lyndsay was replaced by Miles Reay on bass.
+Miles had previously been with the Stoney Lonesome.
 A second HMV album was released in 1971, called "Live At The Wynyard Tavern", after which a move to the Columbia label took place.

 Two singles, "You"/"Gentle Ways Of Loving Me" and "Mercedes Benz"/"Old Times (It's Easy To Forget)" came out in 1971 and 1972 respectively.
 When Dave Calder left for England and Graham Lovejoy stepped in on mandolin, the first chapter of their New Zealand career was drawing to an end.